 Calculi in the bladder do not require such urgent treatment.
 The bladder is opened through an abdominal incision and all calculi are removed.
 The bladder is then flushed with a saline solution to remove the tiny sand-like deposits which can be the precursors of larger calculi.

 The composition of urinary calculi varies widely.
 The most common type are a combination of magnesium and ammonium phosphate.
 Some are composed of an amino acid, cystine, which is excreted in excessive amounts in the urine of some dogs because of an inherited metabolic defect.
-Dalmatian dogs sometimes develop a stone composed of urates.
-This also is associated with a inherited metabolic defect.

 Prevention of recurrent calculi formation may be possible once the exact composition of the stone is known.

-Laboratory tests are made to analyse the stones taken from the patient.
+Laboratory tests are made to analyze the stones taken from the patient.
 In some cases changing the acidity of the urine may prevent crystallization occurring within the bladder.
 Where the stone is composed of protein material or urates an appropriate treatment is available.